wbrp/coding_assignment/README.md

 On top of that, your project will help us get a glance of how you work:

-- Choice of tools and technologies.
-We believe if you can solve the problem in the stack stack you are comfortable with, you can certainly do it in ours, Python being the lowest common denominator
+- Choice of tools and technologies
 - Your approach to problem solving: OOP?
 Unit testing?
 Change management?
 - How you communicate and share your solution
 - Understand your strenghts and identify the on-the-job training path in case you are hired